Sep 16, 2020 • Ashley Ravid; FINDLAW/BLOGS/LAW AND DAILY LIFE

 Lease Agreements and Options

 It’s also important to research landlord-tenant laws so that you are aware of all your options.
 Depending on your renting situation, you may be able to form a tenant union to negotiate a different rent payment plan.
-If you aren’t paying rent, your landlord is not gaining that income — meaning they have an incentive to come to an agreement with you.
+If you aren’t paying rent, your landlord is not gaining that income — meaning they have the incentive to agree with you.

 Additionally, you should be aware that if you either break your lease early or are evicted, you are not responsible for continuing to pay rent after a replacement tenant moves in.
 If there is a legal dispute between you and your landlord, a lawyer may be able to help mediate and advocate for your interests.